Standing outside of the white building the next day, Alex recounts his last day inside it.

 Well, this is funny, because Joe seems to Alex to be the same age as his parents.

-Alex's dad answers that all everything been taken away as compensation for the victims, a sort of new regulation by the State.
+Alex's dad answers that all everything has been taken away as compensation for the victims, a sort of new regulation by the State.
 After all, after their keeper died, the cats needed to be fed.

 A baffled Alex sits down.